awsdocs/amazon-aurora-user-guide/doc_source/apg-waits.clientread.md

 Use `NetworkReceiveThroughput` and `NetworkTransmitThroughput` Amazon CloudWatch metrics to monitor incoming and outgoing network traffic on the DB cluster\.
 These metrics can help you to determine if network bandwidth is sufficient for your workload\.

 If your network bandwidth isn't enough, increase it\.
-If the AWS client or your DB instance reaching the network bandwidth limits, the only way to increase the bandwidth is to increase your DB instance size\.
+If the AWS client or your DB instance is reaching the network bandwidth limits, the only way to increase the bandwidth is to increase your DB instance size\.

 For more information about CloudWatch metrics, see [Amazon Aurora metrics](Aurora.AuroraMySQL.Monitoring.Metrics.md)\.